 “When I founded an online art trade in 2014/2015, I suddenly had to deal with European VAT law.
 At that time, I couldn’t find a service provider in Europe who could help me with this bureaucratic burden.
 That gave me the idea of founding ClearVAT,” recalls Roman Maria Koidl.
-ClearVAT benefits from its own experience and needs as an online trader in Europe.
-We now have 30 employees at locations in Berlin, Constance and Munich.
+ClearVAT benefits from its experience and needs as an online trader in Europe.
+We now have 30 employees in Berlin, Constance, and Munich.
 The user’s perspective also influences the assessment at the German Innovation Award.

 How does the German Design Council judge?

 “The focus of evaluating the submitted innovations is the user perspective.
 It is the distinguishing feature of the German Innovation Award,” explains Lutz Dietzold, Managing Director of the German Design Council.
 “Many companies have recognized this and are using appropriate methods to identify real customer needs and develop economically relevant products based on these needs”.

 „The evaluation of the submitted innovations focuses on user-centricity, which is the differentiating feature of the German Innovation Award.“